alessioarcudi/ExIFFI/ExIFFI_Notes/EXPERIMENT SCRIPTS.md

 We can also perform an Ablation Study on EIF+:

 - Change the contamination factor in the training set

+> [!note]
+> Also here I added the `contamination` parameter to class `ExtendedIsolationForest` and, as a consequence, `IsolationForest`.
+In this way it is possible to remove parameter `p` from the `predict` method.
+> The default value for `contamination` is `auto` that corresponds to a contamination factor of `0.1`.
+The contamination value can also be set by the user passing a `float` but it cannot be higher than `0.5`.

 - Different number of trees
 - Use different Scalers to pre-process the data:
 	- `StandardScaler`